hackbinghamton/hackbinghamton.github.io/blog/_posts/2024-01-21-hackbu-2024-registrations-open.md

       <b>Alumni</b>: If you are interested in coming back as a mentor and/or judge, please fill out <a href="https://forms.gle/7UnZTBSqEMeQEWCZ9">this form</a>!
     </li>
     <li>
       <b>Companies and Organizations</b>: If you are interested in sponsoring this event, please see our <a href="https://hackbu.org/2024/sponsorship_packet.pdf">sponsorship packet</a>.
-To discuss it further, please reach out to our outreach team at, <a href="mailto:hello@hackbu.org">Julia Maiolo</a>.
+To discuss it further, please reach out to our outreach team at <a href="mailto:hello@hackbu.org">hello@hackbu.org</a>.
     </li>
   </ul>
 </div>